asteinarson/knemm/README.md

     first_name: varchar(64)
 ```
 The file just contains the **___tables** section.
 So we then have a very compact way of expressing DB claims.

+# Branches / modules
+**Branch** and **module** mean the same thing, it is simply the name put there in the claim ID.
+From the apps point of view, **module** is the better name, as what it allows for is to have several concurrent flows of migrations - representing loosely coupled software modules.

+One module (say **sales-order**) is the primary authority on the tables and columns it declares itself.
+But... it can depend on tables and columns from other modules (say **catalog-product**) and specify minimum database requirements it needs from that other module.

+Knemm will then check those requirements, and either the combination works out just fine, or it fails, and we get an error message when attempting to merge / apply the claims.

+So we have a declarative way of letting loosely coupled software modules depend on each other, and to know beforehand if their database expectations will work out - or not.

+The two **'m'**:s in *Knemm* stands for just that, *multi-migrations* (several connected flows of DB migrations connected with dependecy points and explicit expectations).